OlegBezr/1514_python_tkinter_tasks/README.md

-Some solved tasks from lessons of 1514 Moscow school.
+Some solved tasks from informatics lessons of 1514 Moscow school.